princenarula222/Bipolar_Feedback_Classifier/README.md

 Run 'classifier.py' to train and test the model.

 # Result
-Following files are generated in the root folder upon completion of training.
+Following files are generated in the root folder upon successful execution.

 label_test.csv - stores true labels of the reviews contained in test set